 How to get rid of Heel Spurs?

-Medical shoe insoles like the ErgoPad Redux Heel 2 and the ViscoSpot Heel Cushion can work wonders to alleviate the symptoms and pain of heel spurs.
+Medical shoe insoles like the ErgoPad Redux Heel 2 and the ViscoSpot Heel Cushion can help alleviate the symptoms and pain of heel spurs.
 Both insoles are flexible and slimline, incorporating a recess in the heel.
 This takes the pressure off the affected area and helps relieve pain and discomfort.

-The ErgoPad Redux Heel 2 utilises a special foam padding system in conjunction with a spring system to take all pressure off the heel, with a met-dome and gentle arch support helping guide the foot to prevent further deterioration.
+The ErgoPad Redux Heel 2 utilises a special foam padding system in conjunction with a spring system to take all pressure off the heel.
+A met-dome and gentle arch support help guide the foot to prevent further deterioration.

-The ViscoSpot Heel Cushion uses a multi-layered gel of varying densities to cushion the heel in milder cases, which also lifts it to redistribute pressure across the stronger parts of the foot.
+The ViscoSpot Heel Cushion uses a multi-layered gel of varying densities to cushion the heel in milder cases.
+It also lifts the heel to redistribute pressure across the stronger parts of the foot.